poojaprabhu28/Task-CogKnit/README.md

 Prerequisites:
-1. Create Kafka topics with topic_name as follows- "Rap", "Pop", "Rock, "Acoustic, "Unknown-genre" Use the following command to do so ./kafka-topics.bat --create --zookeeper 127.0.0.1:2181 --replication-factor 1 --partitions 1 --topic topic_name
+1. Create Kafka topics with topic_name as follows- "Rap", "Pop", "Rock, "Acoustic, "Unknown-genre" Use the following command to do so (This command applies to Windows OS.
+Please check for the corresponding commands if any other OS is being   used)
+    ./kafka-topics.bat --create --zookeeper 127.0.0.1:2181 --replication-factor 1 --partitions 1 --topic topic_name

 2. Use the sample data file (audio_data.txt) provided and insert the related filepath to it before running the application